ptesser/awesome-reference-resources/angular/README.md

 - [Todo list app](http://blog.scottlogic.com/2015/12/07/angular-2.html): article that shows how implement a simple todo web app in angular 2.0.0-beta.0
 - [Best practice change detector - Lucidchart](https://www.lucidchart.com/techblog/2016/05/04/angular-2-best-practices-change-detector-performance/?platform=hootsuite)
 - [nfFor by John Papa](https://johnpapa.net/angular-2-ngfor/)
+- [Taking andvantage of Observable](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html): article about why use obsearvable instead of Promise, but I don't like the way that he uses two obsearvable instead only one in WikipediaService.
+For me he can use **debounceTime** directly in search method.

 #### Video
 - [Thinking in Angular 2](https://www.youtube.com/watch?v=XlqoPpLMdwY): an overview of key Angular 2.0 concepts for Angular 1.0 and traditional javascript developers - with Rangle's Angular 2 Team